-Conferences will be conducted on the same dates with similar schedules for the elementary and middle schools, with the high school being slightly different.
+Conferences will be conducted on the same dates with similar schedules for both middle schools.
+The elementary and high school schedules may be different.
 Please refer to the district's school calendar for scheduled fall and spring conferences.

 PBIS - Positive Behavior Interventions and Supports